squishy-scsi/squishy/docs/index.md

 	:figwidth: 350px
 ```

-This is the documentation for [Squishy] and it's supporting components, as well as a collection of guides and tutorials for the Squishy ecosystem.
+This is the documentation for [Squishy] and its supporting components, as well as a collection of guides and tutorials for the Squishy ecosystem.

 ## What Squishy Isn't